DRC: Is President Tshisekedi's 'state of siege' a cover-up? | DW | 06.05.2021

 Tshisekedi has also asked France for help "eradicating" the Allied Democratic Forces (ADF), Islamist fighters based in eastern DRC since 1995.

-Branded a jihadist organization by Tshisekedi and the United States, the ADF has killed more than 1,200 civilians in the Beni area alone since 2017, according to Kivu Security Tracker.
+Branded a jihadi organization by Tshisekedi and the United States, the ADF has killed more than 1,200 civilians in the Beni area alone since 2017, according to Kivu Security Tracker.

 The real challenge over the next months is for the Congolese army and police to show they can deal with the ADF, said Clark.

-"The ADF is Congo based, that derives most of its power and influence from Congolese territory.
+"The ADF is Congo-based, it derives most of its power and influence from Congolese territory.
 If the police and army fail, it will really reduce the legitimacy of Tshisekedi's government," he told DW.